STUDIO-Artaban/libeng/README.md

 * **Add Native Support** to your project
 * Replace all files from your **jni** folder with [AppTest/jni](https://github.com/STUDIO-Artaban/libeng/tree/master/Android/AppTest/jni) content
 * Update [JNI.cpp](https://github.com/STUDIO-Artaban/libeng/blob/master/Android/AppTest/jni/JNI.cpp) file to rename all **JNIEXPORT** function declaration according your project (replace any `com_studio_artaban_apptest` string with your package name)
-* In the same way, update your [jni/Sources/Main.h](https://github.com/v-pascal/AppTest_Sources/blob/master/Main.h) accordingly (at line 36 and 38)
+* In the same way, update your [jni/Sources/Main.h](https://github.com/v-pascal/AppTest_Sources/blob/master/Main.h) accordingly (at lines 36 and 38)

 From now, you have to remove and update folders and files using the C++ **libeng** objects, started with your application object which inherits from **Game2D** (i.e [jni/Sources/AppTest.h](https://github.com/v-pascal/AppTest_Sources/blob/master/AppTest.h) &amp; [jni/Sources/AppTest.cpp](https://github.com/v-pascal/AppTest_Sources/blob/master/AppTest.cpp) files), by using the **eng** namespace as below: